Sequoia/sequoia.github.com/_content/posts/using-the-debugger-module-in-node.md

 // ...
 ```

 Now we can `export DEBUG=true` on our dev machine to turn it on all the time.
-Alternately, we can turn it on by setting an environment variable (TODO: link to bash docs for this) just for one process when we launch it (shell command below):
+Alternately, we can turn /j #it on by [setting an environment variable just for one process](http://manpages.ubuntu.com/manpages/precise/en/man1/bash.1.html#contenttoc22) when we launch it (shell command below):
 ```sh
 $ DEBUG=true node my-cool-script.js
 ```

-If we want to use our debugger in the browser, we don't have `process.env`, but we *do* have local storage:
+If we want to use our debugger in the browser, we don't have `process.env`, but we *do* have [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage):

 ```js
 var localEnv; //where do we read DEBUG from?